PipeRift/SaveExtension/Docs/quick-start/presets.md

 ![INSERT DETAILS SCREENSHOT HERE]()

-{% hint style='hint' %} All settings have defined tooltips describing what they are used for.
-Check them moving your mouse over the property. {% endhint %}
+?> All settings have defined tooltips describing what they are used for.
+Check them moving your mouse over the property.

 * **Gameplay**: Configures the runtime behavior of the plugin.
 Debug settings are also inside Gameplay.
 [Check Saving & Loading](saving&loading.md)
 * **Serialization**: Toggle what to save from the world.